Digital-Ethos-Academy/220372-AG-AISOFTDEV-Team-1-AINavigators/Artifacts/backend/QUICKSTART.md

 # StaffAlloc Backend - Quick Start Guide

-This guide will help you get the StaffAlloc backend up and running in minutes.
+This guide provides backend-specific details for the StaffAlloc API server.

+> **📘 New to this project?** For complete setup instructions including both frontend and backend, see the main **[QUICKSTART.md](../../QUICKSTART.md)** in the project root.

 ---